OIS Project Documents

 Ancillary research using the Benefit Offset National Demonstration data and data from other sources to provide policymakers with additional information on the potential effects of a change in the SSDI program rules that would allow beneficiaries to work and keep a portion of their benefits.
 The ancillary research falls within two themes.
 The first is research that will allow us to produce better estimates on the potential for induced entry into the SSDI program resulting from a change in the SSDI program rules.
 The second is research that will allow us to produce better estimates on the effect of changes in the structure of a benefit offset on costs and benefits of a new SSDI benefit offset policy.

-A paper that describes the strengths and limitations of various research designs to estimate induced entry is available at Approaches to Evaluating Induced Entry.
+The Approaches to Evaluating Induced Entry paper describes the strengths and limitations of various research designs to estimate induced entry.

 Special Topics